|Tyranny of the Stars by Robert Brookes|

 A clockwork punchcard is designed for use in a clockwork laborer.
 The card contains a number of ranks in a single skill as determined by its creator.
 When inserted into a clockwork laborer, a clockwork punchcard grants the construct its skill ranks which the clockwork laborer may use as if trained with its own ability modifiers.
 No matter how many ranks a given clockwork punchcard can grant, a clockwork laborer may only benefit from a number of skill ranks equal to its hit dice.

 A clockwork punchcard with an Intelligence-based skill is of no use to clockwork laborers as they have no Intelligence score and cannot use the skills.
+A clockwork laborer who gains an Intelligence score can benefit from Intelligence-based punch cards.

 Craft Wondrous Item, fox's cunning, Skill Creator must have skill ranks equal to desired skill and ranks for card; Cost 1,000 gp per skill rank.